 jonathan [dot] schenke [at] gmail [dot] com

-Jonathan is an engineer at Doctor Wu’s in Brooklyn, NY.
-He’s worked with musicians you might like such as Parquet Courts, The Drums, Liturgy, PC Worship, The Men, Dirty Beaches, Frankie Rose and Girl Talk, and for a variety of labels including Anti, Fat Cat, Hardly Art, Mom + Pop, Northern Spy, Rough Trade, Sacred Bones, Thrill Jockey, What’s Your Rupture, and XL.
+Jonathan owns and operates Studio Windows (with Jake Aron) in Brooklyn, NY.
+He’s worked with musicians you might like such as Parquet Courts, The Drums, Liars, Liturgy, Alex Zhang Hungtai/Dirty Beaches, Pottery, PC Worship, Gong Gong Gong, Dougie Poole, Snail Mail, and Mannequin Pussy; and for a variety of labels including Anti, Fat Possum, Matador, Mom + Pop, Mute, Partisan, Rough Trade, Sacred Bones, Thrill Jockey, What’s Your Rupture, and XL.

 The New Yorker called Jonathan “a go-to producer for Brooklyn’s indie-rock elite” and Brooklyn Magazine named him a “Producer You Didn’t Even Know You Know (But Trust Us You Do)“.
-His work has been featured on National Public Radio, The New York Times, The New Yorker, Pitchfork, and Rolling Stone, and he has been interviewed by The New York Times, Delicious Audio, Red Bull Music Academy, Interview Magazine and Stonehall Sessions.
+His work has been featured on National Public Radio, The New York Times, The New Yorker, Pitchfork, and Rolling Stone, and he has been interviewed by The New York Times, Tape Op (twice), Eventide (Artist Spotlight), Ears To Feed, Electronic Musician, Delicious Audio, Red Bull Music Academy, Interview Magazine and Stonehall Sessions.

 Jonathan has toured the world as a live sound engineer with Parquet Courts, Frankie Rose, Dirty Beaches, Dan Deacon and Girl Talk.
 He has also worked in clubs like the Empty Bottle in Chicago and Glasslands in NYC, and at Pitchfork Music Festival doing sound on the Blue stage from 2007-2014.